 Storage instructions and reheating

 A glass jar with a tight-fit lid is always my choice.
-Last longer, and there is no odor remaining in the container.
+It lasts longer, and there is no odor remaining in the container.

-If you use a container with a light color plastic lid, beware that the green pesto will stain your cover if it comes into contact.
+If you use a container with a light-colored plastic lid, beware that the green pesto will stain your cover if it comes into contact.

 Storing only the pesto: bring it back to room temperature before adding it to your pasta.

 Storing with the pasta: Add the pasta with pesto in a small pan.
 Add a few tablespoons of water and warm up over medium-low heat.
 Cover to keep the heat in and for faster warming up.
-Stir once in a while, and be careful that it does not burn.
+Stir occasionally, and be careful that it does not burn.
 Add more water and a small dollop of butter if too dry.

 - Watercress can be substituted by using basil and making it the original pesto.
 Kale, as well as spinach.